 - In no way inhibit the full participation of those who choose not to drink alcohol.

 Except with special permission, only certain designated locations on campus are approved for serving alcoholic beverages as specifically outlined in the full Alcohol Policy.
 For special permission for faculty events, consult with the Office of Faculty Development and Advancement.
 For student events, contact the Office of the Vice President for Student Affairs.
 For direct support organizations or other university events, contact the Office of Vice President for University Relations.

 No individual under the legal drinking age (minimum of 21 years of age) may serve, sell, consume or possess alcohol on university properties, except to the extent allowed by law within licensed premises or designated areas of the university.
 However, even if all participants at an on-campus event are over 21, it does not presume that alcohol may be served except as provided in the Alcohol Policy and with any necessary permission.

 No individual may serve or otherwise provide alcohol to persons under the legal drinking age.

 The Sale of Alcohol: The sale of alcohol on campus must be approved by the President or his or her designee.
-Although the President or his designee may approve the sale of alcohol on campus, only the Division of Alcoholic Beverages and Tobacco can issue the permit required to sell alcohol in the State of Florida.
+Although the President or designee may approve the sale of alcohol on campus, only the Division of Alcoholic Beverages and Tobacco can issue the permit required to sell alcohol in the State of Florida.